viam-modules/viam-cartographer/README.md

 brew unlink protobuf && brew link protobuf
 ```

-3. echo your path & confirm you are not manually pathing to protobuf@3
+3. echo your path & confirm you are not manually pathing to protobuf@3.
+If you see protobuf@3 in your path, track down where that is being added to your path & remove it (try .zshrc / .bashrc)

 ```
 echo $PATH
 ```

-if you see protobuf@3 in your path track down where that is being added to your path & remove it (try .zshrc / .bashrc)

 4. Create a new terminal window to get a clean shell state